esm-tools/esm_tools/docs/recipes/use_own_namelist.rst

 ``<model_name>.<remove_namelis_changes>: [<name_of_your_namelist>]``

 .. warning:: Use step 3 at your own risk!
-Many of the model specific information and functionality is transferred to the model through ``namelist_changes``, and therefore, we discourage you from using this unless you have a very deep understanding of the configuration file and the model.
+Many of the model specific information and functionality is transferred to the model through ``namelist_changes``, and therefore, we discourage you from using ``remove_namelist_changes`` unless you have a very deep understanding of the configuration file and the model.
    Following :ref:`cookbook:Changing Namelist Entries from the Runscript` would be a safest solution.

 Example